 Making a Gift of Art

-Call or write to the Gifts of Art Program to inform us that you are considering a gift to the MFA.
-Although we realize that owners may not have all the facts about their art, we will be most able to assist you if you can provide the artist’s name, date of creation, title, medium, country of origin, size of the work, and other relevant information, along with photographs of the piece.
+Contact the Gifts of Art Program to inform us that you are considering a gift to the MFA.
+Although we realize that owners may not have all the facts about their art, we will be most able to assist you if you can provide the artist's name, date of creation, title, medium, country of origin, size of the work, and other relevant information, along with photographs of the piece.
 After initial consideration, the Museum may request to see the work of art in person.

 Once you know the MFA is interested in your work of art, you'll need to consider several options for giving to determine which best fits your individual circumstances.
 Request more information about your options when giving a gift of art.
 A member of the Gifts of Art Program will be in touch with more information as needed.